-- Materials have built-in scaffolding for concept and vocabulary development in the design of the learning sequence by using the 5E model of instruction.
+Materials have built-in scaffolding for concept and vocabulary development in the design of the learning sequence by using the 5E model of instruction.
 All concepts start with Engage, a phenomenon (or an engineering challenge) that provides opportunities to elicit students' prior knowledge.
-Carefully sequenced Explore activities allow students to develop new vocabulary in the context of the scientific concept.
+Carefully sequenced Explore activities provide students with an opportunity to develop new vocabulary in the context of the scientific concept.
 Students then have multiple opportunities to use this new vocabulary to explain the phenomenon and answer other emerging questions.
-For example, in the grade 7 Motion and Energy unit, the Describing Motion concept introduces students to a phenomenon (using a video of a shark swimming to describe its speed.)
-Students then conduct several investigations where they develop new vocabulary (average speed, constant speed, direction, displacement, instantaneous speed, slope, speed, velocity, x-axis, y-axis) in the context of changes in motion.
-They use these new vocabulary words in explaining the phenomenon (Explain and Evaluate lessons) and answering emerging questions (in the Elaborate lesson.) - Materials provide embedded supports for the teacher in how to introduce and scaffold students' development of scientific vocabulary.
-For example, each concept in materials begins with a Teacher Overview that previews the vocabulary that will be used in the unit.
+For example, in the grade 8 Weather, Climate, and Space unit, the Energy in the Atmosphere concept introduces students to a phenomenon (using a video of Hurricane Harvey to describe the weather event.)
+Students then conduct several investigations where they develop new vocabulary (atmosphere, climate, convection, energy, hydrosphere, water cycle, weather) in the context of weather, winds, and convection.
+They use these new vocabulary words in explaining the phenomenon (Explain and Evaluate lessons) and answering emerging questions (in the Elaborate lesson.)

+- Materials provide embedded support for the teacher in how to introduce and scaffold students' development of scientific vocabulary.
+For example, each concept in the materials begins with a Teacher Overview that previews the vocabulary that will be used in the unit.
 Materials include key vocabulary terms for both the student and teacher at the beginning of each concept.
-For example, in the grade 7 unit Matter and Solutions, the Chemical Formulas concept lists the following vocabulary terms: atom, chemical formula, chemical symbol, compound, element, molecule, and periodic table.

-- Materials guide the teacher on how to support students' use of scientific vocabulary in context through instructional videos.
+For example, in the grade 8 Force, Motion, and Waves unit, the Applying the Laws of Motion concept lists the following vocabulary terms: accelerate balanced forces, force, friction, gravitational force, inertia, law, mass, normal force, speed, theory, unbalanced force. - Materials provide guidance for the teacher on how to support students' use of scientific vocabulary in context through instructional videos.
 These videos can be accessed through the Educator Support page of the product website under the Instructional Strategies section within the Vocabulary Development title.
-Materials include many videos providing useful guidance for teachers on supporting students in vocabulary development; for example, the video titled "Fold, Draw, Learn." - Materials guide the teacher on how to support students' use of scientific vocabulary in context.
-For example, as students build a conceptual understanding of the key vocabulary throughout the concept, teacher materials indicate at the point of use when to bring in and facilitate students' proper use of academic vocabulary during the lesson.
-For example, in the grade 7 Lesson Planning document for Observing CO2 and CO, within the Matter and Solutions unit, materials provide the following guidance for the teacher: "After students understand the science ideas involved with key vocabulary terms compound and element, introduce the terms and prompt them to continue using them as they engage with the content in this lesson."
+Materials include many videos providing useful guidance for teachers on supporting students in vocabulary development; for example, the video titled "Fold, Draw, Learn." - Materials provide guidance for the teacher on how to support students' use of scientific vocabulary in context.
+For example, throughout the concept, as students build a conceptual understanding of the key vocabulary, teacher materials include an indication, at the point of use, when to bring in and facilitate students' proper use of academic vocabulary during the lesson.
+For example, in the grade 8 Lesson Planning document for Observing Telescopes for Different Parts of the Electromagnetic Spectrum, within the Force, Motion, and Waves unit, materials provide the following guidance for the teacher: - "After students understand the science ideas involved with key vocabulary term electromagnetic waves, introduce the term and prompt them to continue using it as they engage with the content in this lesson. - Energy and Matter: Write down at least one example of a case where you know that electromagnetic waves transferred energy from one object to another.
+Student responses will vary.
+Possible responses include feeling the warmth of the campfire on my skin, heating something up in a microwave oven, or a plant growing in sunlight."